GET THE BOOK!

 A BOOK ON WISDOM, ON LIFE, ON GROWING UP, ON RULING WELL…

-Available at Athanasius Press and Amazon.com (Kindle)
+Available at Athanasius Press and Amazon.com (Kindle).
+Also in audiobook format at Audible.com.

 I have counsel and sound wisdom; I have insight; I have strength.
 By me kings reign, and rulers decree what is just; by me princes rule, and nobles, all who govern justly.